trunghung03/NyaasiDownloader/README.md

 - pass arguments along with the file in the format below to continue
 ``` $ python3 scraper.py [path] [sukebei] [name] [user]```

-path: path to folder to check for duplicates
+-path: path to folder to check for duplicates

-sukebei: 0 for vanilla nyaasi and 1 for sukebei
+-sukebei: 0 for vanilla nyaasi and 1 for sukebei

-name: name of torrent
+-name: name of torrent

-user: name of torrent uploader
+-user: name of torrent uploader

 **Example:**
 ```$ python3 scraper.py ~/Downloads/FAKKU/ 1 fakku rbot2000```